 Practising mindfulness allows us to notice more things.
 However, what we do with the things we notice also matters a great deal.

-For example, people with depression may be of their negative thoughts and feelings and have a than healthy people.
+For example, people with depression may be more conscious of their negative thoughts and feelings and have a more accurate perception of themselves than healthy people.
 However, the heightened awareness of their shortcomings or unpleasant events is usually precisely what makes them spiral down into depressive episodes.
 The rumination and anticipation of even darker thoughts don’t serve anybody.
 In fact, they are the opposite of what mindfulness promises to accomplish.

 The thing is that we mention these other qualities not nearly as often as mindfulness itself.
 So here are a few of those which I find crucial to support mindfulness.
 They also correspond with the original Buddhist Noble Eight-Fold Path.